HarperDB/documentation/docs/developers/operations-api/logs.md

 # Logs

-## Read HarperDB Log
+## Read Harper Log
-Returns log outputs from the primary HarperDB log based on the provided search criteria.
-Read more about HarperDB logging here: https://docs.harperdb.io/docs/logging#read-logs-via-the-api.
+Returns log outputs from the primary Harper log based on the provided search criteria.
+Read more about Harper logging here: https://docs.harperdb.io/docs/logging#read-logs-via-the-api.

 _Operation is restricted to super_user roles only_